Una Vincenzo, Lady Troubridge: After Radclyffe Hall's death

 Despite all their troubles, Troubridge stayed with Hall and nursed her until she died in 1943.
 In the early 1920s, Troubridge adopted a tailored style similar to Hall's own masculine look as a way of making her sexual identity and their partnership visible.
 Later she came to prefer more feminine dress that complemented Hall's.
-After Hall died of bowel cancer in 1943, Troubridge had Hall's suits altered to fit her and wore them habitually.
+After Hall died of rectal cancer in 1943, Troubridge had Hall's suits altered to fit her and wore them habitually.

 On her deathbed, Hall revoked a previous will that had provided Souline with an income, and instead left everything to Troubridge, including the copyrights to her works.
 In her new will, she asked Troubridge to "make such provision for our friend Eugenie Souline as in her absolute discretion she may consider right"; Troubridge provided Souline with only a small allowance.
 She burned Souline's letters.
 In her 1945 biography, The Life and Death of Radclyffe Hall, she minimized Souline's role in Hall's life.
 Souline died in 1958.

 Troubridge died in Rome in 1963.
 She left written instructions that her coffin be placed in the vault in Highgate Cemetery where Hall and Batten had been buried, but the instructions were discovered too late.
-She is buried in the Campo Verano Cemetery in Rome, and on her coffin is inscribed "Una Vincenzo Troubridge, the friend of Radclyffe Hall".
+She is buried in the Campo Verano Cemetery in Rome, Foreigners section, sector 38, a few meters due south of the Chapel of the College of St. Casimir.
+On her tombstone, removed in 2019 as the area was redeveloped, were inscribed a couplet from the Canticle of the Sun and the lines "There is no death - John Radclyffe Hall".